ykdashore/text2sql-restaurant/README.md

-# Text-to-SQL Restaurant Query Engine
+# Text-to-SQL Query Engine

-A production-ready FastAPI service that converts natural language questions into SQL queries for a restaurant business database.
+A production-ready FastAPI service that converts natural language questions into SQL queries.
 It includes a safe SQL executor, schema-aware validation, Dockerized environment, and a complete test suite running through Docker Compose.

 ---